lheimbs/mytheme/README.md

 # mytheme
-VERY rudimentary theming script which sets colorsfrom an image for i3, polybar, kitty and rofi
+VERY rudimentary theming script which sets colors from an image for i3, polybar, kitty and rofi

 ## Install
 ```